 To satisfy its long-term rate-of-return objectives, the Foundation relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
 The Foundation targets a diversified asset allocation that places a greater emphasis on equity-based investments to achieve its long-term objectives within prudent risk constraints.
 The spending rate is set annually by the Board using the average market value of the endowment assets based on the market value as of the three preceding fiscal year-ends.
 This policy can be revised at the discretion of the board of directors.
-For the year ended June 30, 2023, the Board approved a tiered spend plan where the Diamond Fund received 5.2%; NGAA and the Museum each received 4%, making \$72,799 available for appropriation.
-For the year ended June 30, 2022, the Board approved a tiered spend plan where the Diamond Fund received 6.75%; NGAA, EAANG, and the Museum each received 5.5%; and allocation for scholarships doubled to \$75,000, making available appropriations of \$83,562.
+For the years ended June 30, 2024 and 2023, the Board approved spend plans of 5.25% and 5.00% making \$84,371 and \$75,891 available for appropriation, respectively.